-- This procedure must be used in any case in which it is alleged that a member of staff, Governor visiting professional or volunteer has: - Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or related to a child; or Behaved in a way that indicates s/he may not be suitable to work with children - Behaved towards a child or children in a way that indicated s/he may pose a risk of harm to children. - The new provision as set out in part 4 of KCSiE should apply to anyone working in the school who has behaved, or may have behaved, in a way that indicates they may not be suitable to work with children. - 22.2 Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in school to abuse pupils.
-In our school we also recognise that concerns may be apparent before an allegation is made. - 22.3 All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately. - 22.3.1 Allegations or concerns about staff, colleagues and visitors( recognising that schools hold the responsibility to fully explore concerns about supply staff) must be reported directly to the Head Teacher who will liaise with the Birmingham Children's Trust Designated Officer (LADO) Team who will decide on any action required.
-(Where a Head Teacher is also the sole proprietor of an independent school it is mandatory to report to the LADO). - 22.3.2 If the concern relates to the Head Teacher it must be reported immediately to the Chair of the Governing Body, who will liaise with the Designated Officer in Birmingham Children's Trust (LADO) and they will decide on any action required. - 22.3.3 If the safeguarding concern relates to the proprietor of the setting then the concern must be made directly to the Birmingham Children's Trust Designated Officer (LADO) Team who will decide on any action required.
+- 23.1 This procedure must be used in any case in which it is alleged that a member of staff, visiting professional or volunteer has: - Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or related to a child or - Behaved in a way that indicates s/he may not be suitable to work with a child - Behaved towards a child or children in a way that indicated s/he may pose a risk of harm to children. - Behaved, in a way that indicates they may not be suitable to work with children. - 23.2 Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in school to abuse pupils.
+In our school we also recognise that concerns may be apparent before an allegation is made. - 23.3 The school's low-level concerns policy provides a clear procedure for sharing confidentially such concerns. - 23.4 All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately. - 23.4.1 Allegations or concerns about staff, colleagues and visitors(recognising that schools hold the responsibility to fully explore concerns about supply staff) must be reported directly to the Head Teacher who will liaise with the Birmingham Children's Trust Designated Officer (LADO) Team who will decide on any action required.
+(Where a Head Teacher is also the sole proprietor of an independent school it is mandatory to report to the LADO). - 23.4.2 If the concern relates to the Head Teacher it must be reported immediately to the Chair of the Governing Body, who will liaise with the Designated Officer in Birmingham Children's Trust (LADO) and they will decide on any action required. - 23.4.3 If the safeguarding concern relates to the proprietor of the setting then the concern must be made directly to the Birmingham Children's Trust Designated Officer (LADO) Team who will decide on any action required.